 A dozen fairy wings were made for the gals and a dozen head wreaths for the guys.
 Those who wanted to wear them could!

 Fairy Wings: The wings were purchased online through an inexpensive party supply store.
-(We could not find the same one but this eBay seller from China has some smaller 19″ wide one’s that would work.)
 As the wings were not the right color they were easily spray painted.
 Three colors from the color scheme were used to give a gradient effect.
 Some glitter spray was also used.
 The wings came with cheap flowers in the center of each one which were removed before spraying.
 Then nicer flower’s that matched were glued to the center instead.
+You can find fairy wings on Amazon just check the size.

 The wings were tied to the back of random chairs and the garlands were hung over random chairs.